SohamMalakar/Fun-Assembly/README.md

 ]
 ```

-Here, the compiler iterates the string `$str` and prints each character upto the null character.
+Here, the interpreter iterates the string `$str` and prints each character upto the null character.

 > **_NOTE:_** Here, `NULL` is the null character.
 It denotes the end of the string.